-To get started, you’d need an SEMrush account.
+To get started, you’ll need an active SEMrush account.
 If you don’t have one, you can register for a free SEMrush account using the link below.
-This will give you free access to SEMrush’s PRO plan.
+This will give you free access to SEMrush’s PRO plan for 30 days.

-Once you’ve registered and logged into your free account, you’ll find the default search bar like the one shown above.
-From here, select Organic Research from the left sidebar.
+Once you’ve registered and logged into the SEMrush dashboard, you’ll find the default search bar like the one shown above.
+Select Organic Research from the drop-down menu.

-In some cases, your competition might be already a big player in the market with several backlinks and other SEO factors to back them up.
-In this case, what you can do is chase ‘low hanging fruits’ aka long-tail keywords with low-medium competition.
+In some cases, your competition may already be a big player in the market with several backlinks and other SEO factors to back them up.
+In such cases, what you can do is chase ‘low-hanging fruits’ aka long-tail keywords with low-to-medium competition.
 These are the keywords where the search volume is low, but the traffic is high since there is little to no competition.

 For example, let’s say you own a meditation retreat in Singapore and you’d like to increase the search traffic to your website.
 Instead of trying to optimize your site for the keywords ‘meditation retreat’, you can optimize your site for keywords ‘buddhist meditation retreat in singapore’ which is a long-tail keyword with low search volume, but good traffic.

 The best part about SEMrush is that you can check not just Google ranking results, but also Bing.
 You can also check how your website and your competitors are ranking in over 120 countries.
 Visit the SEMrush stats page to see the updated list of databases.